Negative Mode Problem of False Vacuum Decay Revisited: Hamiltonian formulation

-and $\xi$ is proportional to ${\cal R}$.
-Thus, $\Phi$ in KLT can be understood as a mixture of gauge invariant fluctuations and their conjugate momenta in LRT and LW.
+Also, $\xi$ discussed in Sec.~\ref{sec:comparison with LRT} is proportional to ${\cal R}$.
+Thus, $\Phi$ in KLT can be understood as a mixture of gauge invariant fluctuation and its conjugate momentum in LRT and LW.
+This explains the reason of difference between $[\xi, \xi']_D$ given in Eq.~(\ref{eq:dirac bracket xi}) and $[\hat\Phi, \hat\Phi']_D$ given in Eq.~(\ref{eq:dirac bracket phi}).
+As we have discussed in Eq.~(\ref{eq:new kinetic term}), a canonical coordinate transformation which mixes a coordinate and its conjugate momentum changes the coefficient of kinetic term.
+We can obtain the Hamiltonian for $\hat\Phi$ and its conjugate momentum from the Hamiltonian given in Eq.~(\ref{eq:reduced Hamiltonian}) by a canonical coordinate transformation from ${\cal R}$ and $\Pi_{\cal R}$.
+We can see the sign of the coefficient of the kinetic term in new coordinate is same as the sign of Eq.~(\ref{eq:KLT coefficient}).
 This is the reason why the negative mode condition in KLT is different from LRT and LW.